Fiol Law Group|Posted in Safety on August 14, 2019

 What To Do If an Amusement Ride Injured You

 If you suffer a concussion or another type of injury during an amusement ride, roller coaster or waterslide in Tampa, you could be eligible for compensation.
 The owner of the amusement park or carnival could owe you money for your injury-related medical bills, physical pain and emotional suffering if a dangerous property element caused the injury.
 Otherwise, the manufacturer of the roller coaster could be liable.
-Filing a lawsuit against a property owner or product manufacturer may take help from a brain injury attorney in Tampa.
+Filing a lawsuit against a property owner or product manufacturer may take help from an amusement park injury attorney in Tampa.